 Explore Malta in English

-Malta is an incredible classroom.
-Use it.
+Malta is an incredible classroom, so use it.

 Visit the Blue Lagoon and chat with the boat crew.
 Go to a local football match and talk to the people around you.
 Walk through Valletta and read the historical plaques.
 Ask shop owners about their products.
-The island rewards curiosity and rewards anyone willing to stumble through a conversation.
+The island rewards curiosity, and it rewards anyone willing to stumble through a conversation.

 Use the Library